 In the 1980s, Kit Summers’ book Juggling With Finesse featured the following illustration of the trick.

 The Kara Box was performed by Jeff Taveggia in the 1980s.
 His version of the prop was built at RBBB Clown College by juggler David Berman and Ringling master prop builder George Shellenberger and was passed down to Jeff.
-You can see it in the photos and video below.
+You can see it in the video below.

 An art exhibit that was held in conjunction with the IJA’s 50th Anniversary 1997 featured the following piece by Karen Gersch.